stndaru/os212/tips.md

 ### TIPS for Next Semester

-These are the top 10 links that helped me through this first week.
-Though there are only 5, I can attest you that they are helpful.
-If I have the time, I might add some more.
+These are the tips that I have as suggestion for the next semester.
+Take it with a grain of salt. 🙂

 #### 1. First Tip - Increase overhead for amount of small mistake that can happen